 When is the Divorce Actually Finalized?

 The divorce is typically finalized when the Judge signs the final judgment or decree.
-We give a window of 30-90 days from the filing date, but this will vary due to case load at the courthouse and any mandatory waiting periods.
+In most cases it takes 30-90 days from the filing date, but this will vary due to case load at the courthouse and any mandatory waiting periods.